The McManus: Redevelopment

+Collection

+While the 2005- 2010 redevelopment work was being carried out, much of the McManus collection, which includes works by Dundee-based artists James McIntosh Patrick and Alberto Morrocco, were relocated in at the former Carnegie Library on Barrack Street.

 The Riders of the Sidhe by John Duncan, 1911.
 McManus Galleries, Dundee.

 The collection includes three paintings by Thomas Musgrave Joy which celebrate Grace Darling's rescue of passengers on the paddlesteamer Forfarshire.